 Conference

-Ex-combatant & Veteran Policies and Politics in Sub-Saharan Africa: A Comparative Perspective
+Ex-Combatant & Veteran Policies and Politics in Sub-Saharan Africa: A Comparative Perspective

 University of St Andrews, Scotland